mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

 .. rubric:: Capture the Client

-Upon success, the operation from `amongoc_client_connect` will resolve with an `amongoc_client` in its boxed result value.
-We copy the client by-value from the box and store it in our application state:
+Upon success, the operation from `amongoc_conn_connect` will resolve with an `amongoc_connection` in its boxed result value.
+We move the connection by-value from the box and store it in our application state:

 .. literalinclude:: connect.example.c
   :lineno-match: